A Qualitative Analysis of Common Practices in Annotations: A Taxonomy and Design Space: Design Space for Annotations

-\paragraph{Usage of Marks} Marks were mainly used as identifiers or visual indicators in different chart types.
-We noticed the most prominent use of marks in maps.
-In maps, marks were used to pin different points of interest or regions.
-Also, marks were used in line charts to indicate specific points of interest along the plotted line, as depicted in~\autoref{fig:teaser:e}.
-Similarly, marks were applied in bar charts to identify the bar(s) of interest or to highlight specific point(s) on any of the chart axes.
-In scatterplots, marks were employed to distinguish particular data points from others or to highlight single or multiple points of interest.
-For example, in~\autoref{fig:illustrative-scatterplot:d}, marks are employed with color to identify and differentiate the data points representing students who are underperforming and outperforming their peers.
+\paragraph{Glyphs} Glyphs were mainly used to \texttt{identify} or \texttt{compare} visual elements in charts, appearing in 270 charts ($\sim$14\%).
+We noticed the most prominent use of glyphs in maps.
+In maps, glyphs were used to identify different points of interest or regions.
+Also, glyphs were used in line charts to identify specific points of interest along the plotted line, as depicted in~\autoref{fig:teaser:c}.
+Similarly, glyphs were applied in bar charts to identify the bar(s) of interest or specific point(s) on any chart axes.
+In scatterplots, glyphs were employed to compare particular data points from others or to highlight individual or multiple points of interest.
+For example, in~\autoref{fig:illustrative-scatterplot:d}, glyphs are employed with color to identify and compare the data points representing students who are underperforming and outperforming their peers.

-\paragraph{Usage of Color} Color is a highly effective means of visually distinguishing between different categories or data points and drawing attention to specific elements or regions of a visualization.
-Color was always combined with other annotations.
-Color annotations are utilized in various chart types, including line charts, bar charts, maps, scatterplots, bubble charts, and area charts.
-The primary function of color is to highlight a specific data point or set of data points, as exemplified in~\autoref{fig:illustrative-scatterplot:d}, where color has been used with marks to differentiate some data points from others.
-Here, data points representing underperforming students are denoted by red-colored cross marks, while green-colored ellipses indicate data points representing outperforming students.
-Additionally, color is employed to highlight specific regions of a chart, such as areas of interest in maps, and to differentiate between categories or groups in a chart, such as using colors to differentiate between the clusters.
-It is important to note that encodings inherent to the charts are not considered annotations, such as color encoding for different categories in a scatterplot, e.g., in \autoref{fig:illustrative-scatterplot}, or color encoding for different bars indicating different categories in a grouped bar chart, with the use of legends.
+\paragraph{Color} Color effectively distinguishes between different categories or data points and draws attention to specific elements or regions of a visualization, appearing in 259 charts ($\sim$14\%).
+The primary function of color is to \texttt{identify} or \texttt{compare} visual elements by highlighting a specific data point or set of data points.
+For instance, in~\autoref{fig:illustrative-scatterplot:d}, color has been used with glyphs to identify the difference between some data points from others.
+Here, data points representing underperforming students are denoted by red-colored cross glyphs, whereas green-colored ellipses indicate data points representing outperforming students.
+Additionally, color is employed to highlight specific regions of a chart, such as slices of interest in pie charts (see~\autoref{fig:teaser:f}).
+It is important to note that encodings inherent to the charts are not considered annotations, such as color encoding for different data points indicating different categories in a scatterplot or color encoding for different bars indicating different categories in a grouped bar chart using legends.